Felarn/frontend-project-46/README.md

   -h, --help          display help for command
 ```

-When called from console inputs are:
+When called from console, inputs are:
 <dl>
  <dt> -f --format</dt>
  <dd>